-- If the question's statement references relative dates, it will be resolved as invalid. - Invalid: Who will be the president of the United States in 6 months? ("in 6 months depends on the current time"). - If the question is about moral values and not facts, it will be resolved as invalid.
-Invalid: "Is it ethical to eat meat?". - If none of the answers provided to answer the question are valid, the question will be resolved as invalid. - Invalid: "What is the result of 1+1?" with the outcomes "0" and "1". - If the question provides multiple answers that are valid and the question type was not "Multiple Choice", it will be resolved as invalid. - Invalid: "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly). - If the question directly incentivizes immoral violent (such as murder, rape or unjust imprisonment) actions that could likely be performed by any participant, it will be resolved as invalid. - Invalid: Will Donald Trump be alive on 01/12/2021?
+- Questions with relative dates will resolve as invalid.
+Invalid: Who will be the president of the United States in 6 months? ("in 6 months depends on the current time"). - Questions about moral values and not facts will be resolved as invalid.
+Invalid: "Is it ethical to eat meat?". - Questions in which none of the answers are valid will resolve as invalid.
+Invalid: "What is the result of 1+1?" with the outcomes "0" and "1". - Questions in which multiple answers are valid will resolve as invalid.
+Invalid: "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly). - The market should not directly incentivize immoral violent (such as murder, rape or unjust imprisonment) actions which could likely be performed by any participant.
+Invalid: Will Donald Trump be alive on the 01/12/2021?
 (Anyone could bet on "No" and kill him for a guaranteed profit.
-Anyone could bet on "Yes" to effectively put a bounty on his head). - Invalid: Will Hera be a victim of swatting in 2020?
-(Anyone could falsely call the emergency services on him in order to win the bet). - This does not prevent questions: - Whose topics are violent events not caused by conscious beings. - Valid: How many people will die from COVID19 in 2020?
-(Viruses don't use oracles). - Whose main source of uncertainty is not related to a potential violent action. - Valid: Will Trump win the 2020 US presidential election?
-(The main source of uncertainty is the vote of US citizens, not a potential murder of a presidential candidate). - Which could give an incentive only to specific participants to commit an immoral violent action, but are in practice unlikely. - Valid: Will the US be engaged in a military conflict with a UN member state in 2021?
-(It's unlikely for the US to declare war in order to resolve this question). - Valid: Will Derek Chauvin go to jail for the murder of George Floyd?
-(It's unlikely that the jurors would collude to make a wrong verdict in order to resolve this question).
+Anyone could bet on "Yes" to effectively put a bounty on his head).

+Invalid: Will Hera be a victim of swatting in 2020?
+(Anyone could falsely call the emergency services on him in order to win the bet)

+This does not prevent markets:

+- Whose topics are violent events not caused by conscious beings.
+Valid: How many people will die from COVID19 in 2020?
+(Viruses don't use prediction markets). - Whose main source of uncertainty is not related to a potential violent action.
+Valid: Will Trump win the 2020 US presidential election?
+(The main source of uncertainty is the vote of US citizens, not a potential murder of a presidential candidate). - Which could give an incentive only to specific participants to commit an immoral violent action, but are in practice unlikely.
+Valid: Will the US be engaged in a military conflict with a UN member state in 2021?
+(It's unlikely for the US to declare war in order to win a bet on this market).

+Valid: Will Derek Chauvin go to jail for the murder of George Flyod?
+(It's unlikely that the jurors would collude to make a wrong verdict in order to win this market).